-A search service designed for young learners.
-Content includes 85 elementary school magazines, a built-in encyclopedia and dictionary, plus educational books, newspaper articles, and thousands of photos, maps & flags.
+Description: A search service designed for young learners.
+Content includes over 70 elementary school magazines, a built-in encyclopedia and dictionary, plus educational books, and thousands of photos, maps & flags.

-A search service designed for students in the middle grades.
-Content includes more than 140 popular middle school magazines, thousands of biographies and historical essays, a built-in encyclopedia and dictionary, plus educational books, newspaper articles, and thousands of photos, maps & flags.
+Description: A search service designed for students in the middle grades.
+Content includes more than 170 middle school magazines, thousands of biographies and historical essays, a built-in encyclopedia, plus educational books, newspaper articles, and thousands of photos, maps & flags.

-A search service designed for high school students.
-Content includes nearly 500 popular high school magazines, 85,670 biographies, 107,000 primary source documents, 360 reference books, plus educational books, newspaper articles, and thousands of photos, maps & flags.
+Description: A search service designed for high school students.
+Content includes nearly 500 high school magazines, 100,000 biographies, 55,000 primary source documents, plus educational books, newspaper articles, and thousands of photos, maps & flags.

-Over 300 online practice tests and test preparation ebooks for SAT, ACT, GRE, LSAT, Advanced Placement, civil service, military, real estate, law enforcement, citizenship, TOEFL, ESL, basic skills for elementary, middle, and high school, and much more.
+Online practice tests, skills improvement courses, and test preparation ebooks covering ACT, SAT, GRE, LSAT, Advanced Placement, civil service, military, real estate, law enforcement, citizenship, TOEFL, ESL, basic skills for elementary, middle, and high school, and much more.
 Materials available for all ages—elementary through adult—and each practice test provides instant scoring and customized feedback.